spark3dp/webapp-samples/README.md

     <script type="text/javascript" src="//code.spark.autodesk.com/autodesk-spark-sdk-0.1.0.min.js"></script>
     <script>
-      ADSKSpark.Client.initialize(
-              '',// Your app key
-              false,
+        //Optional - Provide options
+        var options = {
+            isProduction:false, //(Optional - true/false) Whether we work in production or sandbox environment - default is sandbox
-              'http://localhost/webapp-samples/plugins/login/login-callback.html', // (Optional) The redirect URI for the auth service (i.e. http://example.com/callback), if it is different to the one that was set for your app's Callback URL
+            redirectUri: 'http://localhost/webapp-samples/plugins/login/login-callback.html',// (Optional) The redirect URI for the auth service (i.e. http://example.com/callback), in cases where it is different than the one that was set for your app's Callback URL
-              'http://localhost:3000/guest_token',// The guest token endpoint implemented by your server (i.e. http://example.com/guest_token)
-              'http://localhost:3000/access_token',// The access token endpoint implemented by your server (i.e. http://example.com/access_token)
+            guestTokenUrl: '',//(Optional) The server URL to which guest token requests will be directed, for example http://example.com/guest_token.
+            accessTokenUrl: '',//(Optional) The server URL to which access token requests will be directed, for example http://example.com/access_token.
-              'http://localhost:3000/refresh_token'// The refresh access token endpoint implemented by your server (i.e. http://example.com/refresh_token)
+            refreshTokenUrl: ''//(Optional) The server URL to which refresh access token requests will be directed.
-      );
+        };

+        ADSKSpark.Client.initialize('<your app key>',options);

       	/**
       	 * Open login window